2i2c-org/infrastructure/docs/topic/billing/tools.md

 ## Budget alerts

-All cloud providers allow us to set up alerts that fire whenever a particular project is about to cost more than a specific amount, or is forecast to go cost over a specific amount by end of the month if current trends continue.
+All cloud providers allow us to set up alerts that fire whenever a particular project is about to cost more than a specific amount, or is forecast to go over a specific amount by the end of the month if current trends continue.
-This can be *extremely helpful* in assuaging communities of cost overruns, but requires we have a prediction for *what numbers* to set these budgets at, as well as what to do when the alerts fire.
-Usually these alerts can be set up manually in the UI or (preferably) via terraform.
+This can be *extremely helpful* in assuaging communities of cost overruns but requires we have a prediction for *what numbers* to set these budgets at, as well as what to do when the alerts fire.
+Usually, these alerts can be set up manually in the UI or (preferably) via Terraform.
 We currently don't utilize these, but we really should!

 More information: [GCP](https://cloud.google.com/billing/docs/how-to/budgets), [AWS](https://aws.amazon.com/aws-cost-management/aws-budgets/)